 For example, in 2018 and 2019 MHCF ran four training programs in Broome, WA, with close to 100 participants.
 Counsellors report a decline in stress levels and an increase in resiliency through the use of Clinical EFT.
-More recently, with our online EFT/Tapping First Aid program, we have trained 100+ participants in WA, NT, SA, QLD, NSW and Victoria, all reporting similar outcomes.
+More recently, with our online and in person EFT/Tapping First Aid programs, we have trained 300+ participants in WA, NT, SA, QLD, NSW and Victoria, all reporting similar outcomes.

 Education and training – online and face to face